-U.S. Africa Institute is a 501(c) (3) international non-profit organization established to promoting access to education, advancing gender equity, and facilitating strategic partnerships between the United States of America and Africa through education partnership and citizen diplomacy.
+U.S. Africa Institute is a 501(c) (3) international non-profit organization established to advance the strategic partnerships between the United States of America and Africa through academic partnership and public diplomacy, trade and investment.

-We work with civil societies, academic institutions, U.S. government agencies, American and African institutions to leverage the power of global education and citizen diplomacy to promote access to education, advance gender equity, and foster a mutually beneficial and meaningful strategic partnership between the U.S. and on the continent of Africa.
+We work with civil societies, academic institutions, U.S. government agencies, American and African institutions to leverage the power of global education and public diplomacy to promote access to education, advance gender equity, and foster a mutually beneficial and meaningful strategic partnership between the U.S. and the continent of Africa.

 US Africa Institute works with a historically marginalized and disadvantaged group of students in secondary and post-secondary education across intersectional identities, including disability status, sexual orientations, gender, refugee status, geographical locations, ethnic and tribal minorities, rural areas, and other vulnerable groups of students in Sub Saharan Africa countries to address educational inequities and disparities.

 Today, more than 100 million women and girls, students with disabilities and other marginalized groups of students are out of secondary and post-secondary education in sub-Saharan Africa.
 Of the more than 100 million, nearly 52 million are women and girls, with 39 million of them out of higher education, undermining their rights and limiting their opportunities.
 In sub-Saharan Africa countries, Students with disabilities, women and girls, and rural students face cultural, economic, and social barriers from within and outside the education system that directly or indirectly impact their ability to get a high-quality education.